Cycling & Hip Bursitis

 Cycling and Bursitis

-According to the AAOS, hip bursitis can occur from overuse, especially repetitive stress use like cycling or running.
-The "American Family Physician" states that hip bursitis occurs in cyclists due to the repeated sliding of the fascia lata, which are muscles, over the greater trochanter.
+According to the AAOS, hip bursitis can occur from overuse, especially with repetitive movements used in cycling or running.
+The "American Family Physician" states that hip bursitis occurs in cyclists due to the repeated sliding of the fascia lata over the greater trochanter 12.
 Riding a bicycle not fitted to you can also cause your body to work harder, putting more stress on the body and increasing the risk of overuse injuries.

 Once diagnosed by a physician through an examination, treatment for hip bursitis may involve abstaining from bicycling until your body has a chance to heal.
-Treatment may also include taking anti-inflammatory medication, icing your hip for 20 to 30 minutes every three to four hours for several days or until the pain subsides, or receiving injections of corticosteroids into the bursa, says the University of Buffalo.
+Treatment may also include taking anti-inflammatory medication, icing your hip, or receiving injections of corticosteroids into the bursa, according to the AAOS.
 It is important to avoid activities that will make the injury worse during this time.

 Returning to Cycling